cmaureir/progra-alma/lectures/week6/assignment6.rst

   * Function name ``create_transporters(...)``.
   * Create two instance of the ``Transporter`` class.
-  * Display a message warning of the creation.
+  * Display a message warning the creation.
 * **Create 10 antennas**, instructions:

   * Function name ``create_antennas(...)``.
   * Create two instance of the ``Antenna`` class.
-  * Display a message warning of the creation.
+  * Display a message warning the creation.
 * **Move the antennas**, instructions:

   * Function name ``move_antenna(...)``